Uganda National Oil Company: Overview

-The government of Uganda (GOU)'s goal as set out in the country's energy policy (2002) and National Oil and Gas policy (2008) is to ensure the sustainable utilization of discovered petroleum resources to contribute to early achievement of poverty eradication and create lasting value to society.
+The goal of the government of Uganda (GOU), as set out in the country's energy policy (2002) and National Oil and Gas policy (2008), is to ensure the sustainable utilization of discovered petroleum resources to contribute to early achievement of poverty eradication and create lasting value to society.
 One of the key objectives is to ensure an adequate, reliable, and affordable supply of quality petroleum products in the country.
 The petroleum deposits discovered so far are estimated at 6.5 billion barrels, of which 1.4 billion barrels are considered recoverable.

 The state can participate with between 15 and 20 percent in production, according to existing production-sharing agreements between the state and the three oil exploration companies: Tullow Oil of the United Kingdom, TotalEnergies of France, and the China National Offshore Oil Corporation.
 It is the National Oil Company that will participate in production on behalf of the state.
 The Uganda Oil Refinery that is in the development phase calls for 40 percent participation by the state.
 The national oil company will invest in the refinery on behalf of the state.
 It is also expected that the new oil company will maintain a petroleum products retail network.